clinaresl/zipwatch/README.md

 ever appear, a function called `metadata` is invoked.
 In case no entry from the zip file matches this regular expression, no funcdtion is invoked as `""` was specified as an *if-else* function.

+*If-then* functions registered through a *specification schema* are automatically invoked with the following parameters:

+* *zipstream*: it is an instance of `zipFile.ZipFile` with information of the zip file
+* *regexp*: regular expression matched given as a string
+* *content*: specific content found in the zip file that matched the regular expression
+* *matches*: number of matches of this component

+*If-else* functions are automatically invoked with:

+* *component*: it is an instance of `zwcschema.ZWCSchemaComponent` with information of the component that never matched any content of the zip file.

 In addition, the configuration file should provide the definition of the following functions: